How to Paint Cabinet Door Hinges

 Warning: Wear the appropriate safety gear when working with paint, and make sure you use the paint in a well-ventilated area.

 Line the door hinges up on the drop cloth.
 Hold the spray can about 8 inches away from the work pieces, and spray them evenly with the paint.
+You'll want to start with a coat of rust-free primer and add the final coat of paint later.

 Painting the Other Side